shahansshetty/Not_a_chatbot/readme.md

+# Chat bot using OpenAI api

+## Context:

-This is a simple chatbot made using openAi api
+    This is a simple chat bot made using OpenAI api from openrouter, and this bot runs on CLI